Written by Kieran

 The ladies in Bogotá are not only gorgeous, they’re most often extremely smart and very well educated.
 It’s not uncommon for your date to possess a bachelors degrees or even a masters or doctorate.

 As the capital city, economic centre and international heart of Colombia, there are many large domestic and international corporations in Bogotá.
-And because of the job opportunities available all of the more educated ladies in Colombia and abroad flock to Bogotá.
+And because of the job opportunities available, all of the more educated ladies in Colombia and from abroad, flock to Bogotá.

 Venezuelan Woman